slaninas/nostr-bot/README.md

     ];

     let keypair = keypair_from_secret(
-        // Your secret goes here
+        // Your secret goes here, can be hex or bech32 (nsec1...)
         "0000000000000000000000000000000000000000000000000000000000000001",
     );